dappmesh/dappmesh/docs/section/stack.md

 # Technology Stack

-TODO: Create a page for each tool, platform, framework summarizing the key feautures aligned with the project requirements.

 | Category | Name | Language |
 | - | - | - |
 | Database | [SurrealDB](https://surrealdb.com/) | Rust |